Uncodedtech/miscRepositories/README.md

 # miscRepositories

 > **Miscellaneous repositories.
-It includes list of good projects, templates, references etc..**
+It includes links to *forked* repositories which hold a list of good projects, templates, references etc..**

 ### Templates